Training to Transform

 Karl Watson grew up outside of Cleveland, Ohio.
 After training at local studios, he attended Butler University, graduating in 2012 with a B.F.A. in Dance Performance cum laude.
 Following his graduation, Karl worked with Luna Negra Dance Theater in Chicago.
 He then joined Visceral Dance Chicago as a founding member.
 Karl currently works in Seattle with Whim W’him, under the direction of Olivier Wevers.
 Karl has had the opportunity to perform works by a wide range of contemporary choreographers, including Ohad Naharin, Gustavo Ramirez Sansano, Nacho Duato, Robyn Mineko Williams, Banning Bouldin, Fernando Melo, and Sidra Bell.
 In addition to his work as a performing artist, Karl is actively involved as an educator.
 In Chicago, he was the Associate Director of Visceral Studio Company.
 Karl now teaches throughout the Seattle area and is an adjudicator for VIP Dance.

-CHRIS MONTOYA, CORE FACULTY
+STEVEN SOFIA, CORE FACULTY

 More teaching artist announcements coming soon!